-UNIT 4: Food Issues, Challenges & Futures
+UNIT 4: Food Issues, Challenges & Futures Students examine debates about Australia's food systems as part of the global food systems and describe key issues relating to the challenge of adequately feeding a rising world population.

-Students examine debates about global and Australian food systems and research a current issue affecting the food industry such as ethics, farming practices or food security.
-They navigate contemporary food fads, trends and diets, interpret food labels and analyse marketing terms used on food packaging.
-Through practical production, students reflect the Australian Dietary Guidelines and the Australian Guide to Healthy Eating.
+Through practical production, students apply their responses to environmental issues and reflect the Australian Dietary Guidelines and the Australian Guide to Healthy Eating.